by Todd Walker

-The importance of probiotics to intestinal health has been common knowledge for some time (you knew that, right?).
-I’ve written about these helpful bacteria we ingest via fermented foods here.
+The importance of probiotics to intestinal health has been common knowledge for some time.
+I’ve written about the helpful bacteria we ingest via fermented foods here.
 But there is less known about the health benefits of probiotics for our largest bodily organ – our skin.

 Just as our gut is infested with billions of microorganisms busily doing their thing to boost our immune system, researchers are now looking into how these friendlies actually help our skin.